therealhalonen/PhishSticks/notes/ollikainen/notes.md

 ```

 Quick googling around the subject suggested that the problem might be due to Windows Defender or other whitelisting issues, but no workarounds were found that I was willing to try (turning off Windows Defender & firewalls etc.).
 I will try to bypass these problems by moving onto a Linux based system for code uploads.

+---

+# Week 43

+This week has been mainly managing stuff, since [therealhalonen](https://github.com/therealhalonen/) and [miljonka](https://github.com/miljonka/) made such fast progress on the keylogger this week.
+This is where having two technical experts is starting to shine, since we already have two branches of keyloggers to work with within a week of work.

+## Management

+  - Cleaning up the repository and made some placeholder README:s to clarify usage and purpose of different parts of the project
+  - Need to make the YouTube naming policy clearer and more alluring, ie. Ethical Hacking with Digispark - ransomware demo!
+    - Also need to consider having the demos made with commentary & slowed down execution of the payloads
+  - Rough planning/discussion on reporting the end results of the project:
+    - Make two sets of videos for demo purposes, both displaying the installation of the device & running of the payloads
+      - One set of concise (< 1min) videos detailing the concept -> use cases -> capabilities
+      - One set of humoristic videos (< 5min) showcasing a possible use case (and have it include )
+  - Consulting the team on which keylogger version we plan to use
+  - Consulting the team on the final steps of the project
+    - Testing, lots of testing
+    - How to protect yourself/ your organization against attacks like this?
+    - Actual written report of the project